Evolution of Wine Clubs in the United States

 While sipping your glass of wine alone can be refreshing and relaxing, wines are best savored in the companionship of people who share the same knack and tastes — i.e., wine clubs.
 Wine clubs are an essential part of wineries; they play a great role in boosting revenue generation at the cellars.
 In recent times, wineries in the United States started showing more interest in Direct to Consumer (DTC) sales.
 Consequently, they are paying more attention to establishing (or sustaining) their wine clubs.

-Currently, the growing DTC wine sales in wineries are primarily driven mainly by the corresponding wine clubs — a flourishing wine club can make up an average of 10% of the winery’s revenue annually.
+Currently, the growing direct to consumer wine sales in wineries are primarily driven mainly by the corresponding wine clubs — a flourishing wine club can account for an average of 10% of the winery’s revenue annually.
 Wine producers worldwide know the significance of this business model, and they see enormous potential in wine clubs and how they can leverage them to connect with fans and customers without intermediaries.
-The absence of intermediaries between wineries and end consumers often implies the generation of more money for the winery because they can vividly decide how much gain (or profit) they want to make on each bottle.
+The absence of intermediaries between wineries and consumers often imply the generation of more money for the winery because they can vividly decide how much gain (or profit) they want to make on each bottle.

-A 2021 wine report showed that the top five states with the highest DTC wine shipments include New York, Washington, Texas, Florida, and the United States’ wine center, California.
+Did You Know: A 2021 wine report showed that the top five states with the highest direct to consumer wine shipments include New York, Washington, Texas, Florida, and the United States’ wine center, California.

 The history of Wine Clubs in the United States dates back to 1972 when Paul Kalemkiarian Sr. founded the famous “wine of the month” club in California.
-It is dubbed the oldest wine club and gained global recognition for its membership offers — its offers currently include domestic and international wine delivery to members nationwide.
-Moreover, the DTC club members also get gift baskets, discount wine, and other accessories.
+It is dubbed the oldest wine club and gained global recognition for its membership offers — its offer currently includes domestic and international wine delivery to members nationwide.
+Moreover club members also get gift baskets, discounts on wine, and other accessories.

 Another wine club offering similar incentives to make their club membership attractive is the trendy Plonk Trend wine club.
-Each member of the Plonk Trend wine club can get four bottles of wine for three months for $330.
-However, it is worth mentioning that, even though these DTCs have a similar offering, their pricing and schedules differ.
+Each member of the Plonk Wine Club can get four bottles of wine for three months for $330.
+However, it is worth mentioning that, even though these wine clubs have a similar offering, their pricing and schedules differ.

-While it is true that more people are picking interest in wines, we cannot take our eyes off the benefits of wine club memberships in the US and their role in driving sales and conversions at vineyards and wineries.
+While it is true that more and more people are interested in wine, we cannot take our eyes off the benefits of wine club memberships in the US and their role in driving sales and conversions at vineyards and wineries.